-In This article we have discusses what DevOps is and How does it work?
+In this article we have discussed what DevOps is and how does it work?

 DevOps is the combination of cultural philosophies, practices, and tools that increases an organization’s ability to deliver applications and services at high velocity: evolving and improving products at a faster rate than organizations that use traditional software development and infrastructure management processes is the goal.

 Organizations can better service their consumers and compete more successfully in the market as a result of this increased speed.

 If you want to learn DevOps, Linux Foundation is the best choice, they have courses like DevOps and SRE Fundamentals: Implementing Continuous Delivery.

 With the help of the advanced cloud engineer BootCamp and a CKA discount, you may learn various cloud-native technologies while also achieving the Kubernetes CKA certification.

 What DevOps Is & How Does It Work?